trifoil/SchoolWork/Perso/CPP/pseudocode.md

 ## Intro

-Aimed at RC hobby vehicles, this software equipment aims to provide a complete remote solution to control your toy.
+Aimed at RC hobby vehicles, this software equipment is meant to provide a complete remote solution to control your toy.
 The concept is actually the one of a ground station.
-It will provide you full control of any actuator on the vehicle, provide a strong user management, reliable data transmission for a smooth user experience, while being fairly easily customized.
+It will give you full control of any actuator on the vehicle, provide a strong user management, reliable data transmission for a smooth user experience, while being fairly easily customized.

 ## Tasklist